 A new report from our colleagues at Argus, a Verisk Financial business – leveraging their unique transactional data – throws light on trends emerging in the United States, including changes at national and regional levels, across merchant categories, and in the shift from in-store to online purchases.

 The year began well as consumer spending on cards remained steady.
 All looked well on the horizon too, despite rumblings of a new illness spreading in China.
 However, as the geographical scope of the disease expanded, that all began to change.
 In March, total spending took a sharp turn downward, with purchases reporting an 8.8 per cent year-on-year (YoY) decline and transactions down by 12.3 per cent YoY.
-Meanwhile, average ticket size grew by 4.1 per cent year-on-year.
+Meanwhile, the average ticket size grew by 4.1 per cent year-on-year.
 Spend and transactions at the point of sale declined by 13 per cent and 18 per cent respectively, while online spend and transactions showed higher YoY growth at 2.9 per cent and 9.6 per cent, respectively.

 From 14 March, with travel restricted and a national emergency declared, American spending patterns and behaviours dramatically changed.
 In the latter half of March, YoY growth in total purchases fell by 20.4 per cent, with differentiation apparent between purchases in stores (down 26.2 per cent) and online (down 4.3 per cent).
 The only categories that saw positive change were Food Stores/Grocery, Wholesale Retailers and Drug Stores.